Skip to content

 Asterix at the Olympic Games cast & crew

-Asterix at the Olympic Games was directed by Frédéric Forestier and Thomas Langmann and written by Thomas Langmann, Alexandre Charlot, and Olivier Dazat.
+Asterix at the Olympic Games was directed by Thomas Langmann and Frédéric Forestier and written by Thomas Langmann, Franck Magnier, and Olivier Dazat.

 The cast features Gérard Depardieu as Obélix, Clovis Cornillac as Astérix, José Garcia as Couverdepus, Franck Dubosc as Assurancetourix, Stéphane Rousseau as Alafolix, and Jean-Pierre Cassel as Panoramix.

-Behind the camera, the score was composed by Frédéric Talgorn, cinematography is by Thierry Arbogast, and it was produced by Thomas Langmann and Jeremy Burdek.
+Behind the camera, the score was composed by Frédéric Talgorn, cinematography is by Thierry Arbogast, and it was produced by Thomas Langmann and Adrian Politowski.

 Is Asterix at the Olympic Games worth watching?